IgniteUI/igniteui-docfx/en/components/combo.md

 <div class="divider--half"></div>

 ### Templates
-Templates for different parts of the control can be defined, including items, header and footer, etc.
+Custom templates for different areas of the igx-combo component can be defined, including items, header footer, etc.
-When defining one of the templates below, you need to reference them using the following names:
+When defining one of the templates below, you need to reference them using the following predifined names:

 Defining item template:
 ```html